Heritage Cakes from the North Carolina Mountains.

-While the rest of the world has the doughnut, the mountains have the honeybun...and mountain folks have elevated it to an artform.Entered into the cookbook in 1978, we’ve traded the convenience store wrapper for ingredients like buttermilk, butter, local honey, dark brown sugar and cinnamon, layering the batter with a rich cinnamon-brown sugar-nutmeg ripple.Finished with a delicate cinnamon-infused sugar glaze that shimmers on the crust, it captures the simple, unhurried spirit of a Blue Ridge weekend.
+While the rest of the world has the doughnut, the mountains have the honeybun.We've traded the convenience-store wrapper for buttermilk, butter, local honey, dark brown sugar, and cinnamon, layered with a warm cinnamon-nutmeg ripple.Finished with a delicate cinnamon glaze, it captures the simple, unhurried spirit of a Blue Ridge weekend.

 $65 - Serves 12-15 people

-Give this as a gift or feature it as a host and become legendary.Dark Corner is bourbon-forward by design - as it has been since it entered the cookbook in 1986 - layered and soaked slowly so the flavor carries all the way through, not just in the glaze.
-This coupled with buttermilk, butter, dark brown sugar and a diced walnut top layer makes this cake a show stopper.Bold, dark, and indulgent, it takes its name from the old moonshine country at the edge of Henderson, Polk, and Transylvania counties - a recipe rooted in North Carolina’s liquid history.This isn’t a sweet cake with a hint of bourbon.
-It’s a bourbon dessert that happens to be cake.If you’re not a fan of the barrel, skip it.
-If you are, you’ve just found your holy grail.(Designated driver recommended.)
+Give it as a gift or serve it to guests and become legendary.Dark Corner is bourbon-forward by design - layered and soaked slowly so the flavor runs all the way through, not just in the glaze.
+Buttermilk, butter, dark brown sugar, and a walnut crown create a cake that's rich, bold, and unapologetically indulgent.Named for the old moonshine country where Henderson, Polk, and Transylvania counties meet, it pays tribute to North Carolina's liquid history.This isn't a sweet cake with a hint of bourbon.
+It's a bourbon dessert that happens to be cake.If you're not a fan of the barrel, skip it.
+If you are, you've just found your holy grail.(Designated driver recommended.)

 $65 - Serves 12-15 people